Bhojpuri (भोजपुरी)

 From 16th century until the mid 20th century Bhojuri was written with the Kaithi script, and also with the Perso-Arabic script.
 The Kaithi script is still used to a limited extent today, though Devanāgarī is more common and has been used in official documents since 1894.

-Devanāgarī and Kaithi alphabets for Bhojpuri
+Devanāgarī alphabets for Bhojpuri

 Sample text in Bhojpuri (Devanāgarī alphabet)